DPDK/dpdk/doc/guides/prog_guide/packet_framework.rst

 Design Objectives
 -----------------

-The main design objectives for the Intel DPDK Packet Framework are:
+The main design objectives for the DPDK Packet Framework are:

 *   Provide standard methodology to build complex packet processing pipelines.
     Provide reusable and extensible templates for the commonly used pipeline functional blocks;